mmercan/blog/_posts/2019-09-23-collect-and-shape-your-build-with-test-coverage-numbers-in-azure-devops-vsts.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>The usage of dotnet cli is skyrocketed in our pipelines. it is easy and can bu run everywhere including docker images.<br>You can simply add <a rel="noreferrer noopener" aria-label="dotnet-reportgenerator (opens in a new tab)" href="https://danielpalme.github.io/ReportGenerator/" target="_blank">dotnet-reportgenerator</a> to summarize the result and read the  "Line coverage" <br>string.
-The line should be like  <strong>Line coverage: 68.1%</strong>, just extract the number and compare with the expected percentage.
+The line should be like  <strong>Line coverage: 68.1%</strong>, just extract the number and compare it with the expected percentage.
 If it is lower Write-Error, VSTS will catch this as an error and fails the build, otherwise Write-Host to let people know the result.
 (Bash file is not the best and if you have a better version please share in a comment)<br>this technique can be used anywhere you can add PowerShell or Bash task to your VSTS build and use this or simply add this to your docker image build </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->